SusanArend/TeamAllCaps/README.md

 Plaudit! is a workplace application that focuses on encouraging a supportive and uplifting work environment through positive peer feedback and recognition.
 Co-workers are enabled to commend one another for their hard work with company-wide visibility.

-While the Plaudit! app has a bright and cheery theme by deisgn, styling can be customized based on client preference or corporate branding.
+While the Plaudit! app has a bright and cheery theme by design, styling can be customized based on client preference or corporate branding.

 ## Technologies Used